 This popped in my head a few weeks ago when transferring my deposit of 5% for my apartment in Brussels.
-Say that at the end of a busy day, you still have to make a large payment to a company or a friend.
+Say that at the end of a busy day, you still have to make a large transfer to a company or a friend.
 It’s best not something you do while not being focused but a mistake is easily made.
 Especially now that transfers are made online and no longer through a physical office.
 So, can you get money back if you paid to the wrong account?

 Each account has a certain format.
 There is a control number at the end which makes this type of mistake almost impossible.